anaghzaccount/kodeprojectfront/README.md

 4. The project was designed in gulp.
 So make sure gulp is installed as a global module (npm install gulp -g).
 5. Go to the location where gulpfile.js is located and run "gulp watch" to start the project (Note: this should be started only after the MongoDB service and backend services are started.)
 6. Note: CORS plugin may be required for Cross Origin Resource Compatibility.
 Make sure to install the chrome plugin for CORS and enable the same on the chrome browser.
+7. Note 2: If, after logging in, the dashboard does not populate the list of users in the database, refresh the webpage.
+This happens as while the webpages change states, the controllers are not reinstantiated by the angular application on webpage state changes.
+This is an angular behavior.
+For any updates that were expected during any action performed, if the same are not seen, refresh the webpage.
+It should show the changes.